Header Background Image

 The Demon of Unrest

-The lookouts spotted a large red palmetto flag on Morris Island, indicating the presence of a hidden battery of five cannons, manned by cadets from a nearby smallpox hospital.
-Captain Abner Doubleday at Fort Sumter was alone that morning and was aware of the cannon’s purpose to protect the shipping channel rather than attack Sumter.
-Despite rumors of the *Star of the West*’s mission, Doubleday felt it implausible that the government would send a mere transport vessel in such a situation.
+Lookouts on board soon spotted a large red palmetto flag flying on Morris Island, signaling the presence of a hidden battery of five cannons, manned by cadets from a nearby smallpox hospital.
+Captain Abner Doubleday, stationed at Fort Sumter, was aware of the cannon’s purpose: not to attack Fort Sumter directly but to guard the shipping channel from possible threats.
+Despite hearing rumors about the Star of the West‘s mission, Doubleday was skeptical that the government would send only a transport ship in such a delicate situation.
+He believed that the presence of such a vessel in the midst of rising tensions was highly improbable, making him hesitant to act immediately on the growing rumors.

 0 Comments